EnekoOrh/group_project/Task3_Report.md

 *   **Constrained**: PSO effectively stayed within the feasible region.

 ### 3.3 Penalty Function Sensitivity
-We analyzed the effect of the penalty factor $\lambda$ on the *Constrained Rosenbrock* problem using PSO.
+We analyzed the effect of the penalty factor $R$ on the *Constrained Rosenbrock* problem using PSO.

 | Penalty Factor | Mean Best Value | Mean Constraint Violation |
 |---|---|---|